 The World Bank is providing support to Governments for preparedness planning to provide optimal medical care, maintain essential health services and to minimize risks for patients and health personnel (including training health facilities staff and front-line workers on risk mitigation measures and providing them with the appropriate protective equipment and hygiene materials).
-As COVID-19 places a substantial burden on inpatient and outpatient health care services, support will be provided for a number of different activities, all aimed at strengthening national health care systems.
+As COVID-19 places a substantial burden on inpatient and outpatient health care services, support will be provided for a number of different activities, all aimed at strengthening national health care systems, including systems for the deployment of a safe and effective vaccine.

 This ESMF has been developed for use in such projects.
-It includes templates for the Environmental and Social Management Plan (ESMP) Check list for installation of mobile COVID 19 Hospital within the existing (17) hospitals (Annex III) and the Infection Control and Waste Management Plan (ICWMP) (Annex IV).
-The ESMP Check list identifies project activities for installation of mobile COVID 19 Hospital within the existing hospital, environmental category, potential environmental, social, health and safety issues associated with the installation of mobile hospitals in response to COVID-19.
+It includes templates for the Environmental and Social Management Plan (ESMP) Check list for installation of mobile COVID 19 Hospital within the existing (17) hospitals and repurposing of Health Care facilities (Annex III) and the Infection Control and Waste Management Plan (ICWMP) (Annex IV).
+The ESMP Check list identifies project activities for installation of mobile COVID 19 Hospital within the existing hospital and repurposing of Health Care facilities, environmental category, potential environmental, social, health and safety issues associated with the installation of mobile hospitals and repurposing of Health Care facilities in response to COVID-19.
 The ICWMP template focuses on infection control and healthcare waste management practices during the operation of healthcare facilities.
 The ICWMP should set out appropriate measures for infection control and waste management during operation of the relevant healthcare facility.